Avalanche.report

 Snowpack

-Over a wide area 20 to 30 cm of snow, and even more in some localities, fell in the last few days.
-The wind will be strong in some regions.
+40 to 60 cm of snow, and even more in some localities, fell on Tuesday.
+The wind was strong to storm force in some cases.

 Tendency